WrestleMania 38: Preliminary matches

 WrestleMania Saturday opened with The Usos (Jey Uso and Jimmy Uso) defending the SmackDown Tag Team Championship against Shinsuke Nakamura and Rick Boogs.
 During the match, Boogs legitimately injured his right knee after attempting to lift both of The Usos on his shoulders.
 As Nakamura attempted to perform a Kinshasa on Jey, Jey countered with a Superkick.
 Jey tagged in Jimmy, who performed an Uso Splash on Nakamura for a nearfall.
 In the end, The Usos performed the 1D on Nakamura to retain the titles.
 Following the match, medical personnel tended to Boogs.

 Next, Drew McIntyre faced Happy Corbin (accompanied by Madcap Moss).
-During the match, Corbin performed an End of Days on McIntyre for a nearfall, which was the first time that anyone kicked out of the End of Days.
-In the climax, Moss accidentally distracted Corbin, which allowed McIntyre to perform a Claymore Kick on Corbin to win the match.
+Corbin dominated most of the match until McIntyre performed a suicide dive on Corbin and Moss.
+McIntyre performed a suplex on Moss before returning to the ring.
+In the climax, Corbin performed an End of Days on McIntyre for a nearfall, which was the first time that anyone kicked out of the End of Days.
+Following this, McIntyre performed a Future Shock DDT and a Claymore Kick on Corbin to win the match.
 Following the match, after Moss attempted to enter the ring, McIntyre stopped him with his sword and swung his sword toward Moss, slicing the top and middle ring ropes in the process.

 In the third match, Rey Mysterio and Dominik Mysterio took on The Miz and Logan Paul.
 Throughout the match, Paul disrespected Eddie Guerrero by successfully performing the Three Amigos and Frog Splash on Rey.
-In the end, after Rey and Dominik performed frog splashes on Paul, Miz tagged himself in and performed a Skull Crushing Finale on Rey to win the match.
+In the end, after Rey and Dominik performed a double 619 and frog splashes on Paul, Miz tagged himself in, slammed Dominik on Rey, and performed a Skull Crushing Finale on Rey to win the match.
 After the match, Miz turned on Paul and performed a Skull Crushing Finale on him.

 Next, WWE executive Stephanie McMahon came out and thanked the fans in attendance.
 She then introduced WWE's newest signee, Olympic gold medalist Gable Steveson.